fireheartjerry/Coding-Is-Fun-Summer-showcase/README.md

 # Coding-Is-Fun-Summer-showcase
-summer showcase for CodingIsFun 2021 Summer
+Summer showcase for CodingIsFun 2021 summer
+REPO for all files